Amana28/Beware/README.md

 ## Credits
-The Incident Reporting Web App was created by Amanuel Tesfaye, Courtney Hammonds, Ian Duncan and Sierra Agee as a project for SEO Tech.
+The Incident Reporting Web App was created by Amanuel Tesfaye, Courtney Hammonds, Ian Duncan and Sierra Agee as a final project for SEO Tech.